EA Sports FC 25 promotional artwork showing Jude Bellingham and Jamal Musiala walking onto pitch with FC25 logo displayed prominently

 While EA celebrates record profits, critics continue calling Ultimate Team legalized gambling targeted at children.

-Several European countries have investigated or banned loot box mechanics similar to Ultimate Team:
+Several European countries have investigated or banned loot box mechanics:

 EA maintains Ultimate Team packs are “surprise mechanics” similar to Kinder Surprise eggs, not gambling.
 The company successfully defended this position in British court, despite widespread criticism from parents, addiction experts, and regulators.